Rushcliffe FANS (Free Access to National Sportspeople) Scheme

 - Supporting evidence from the National Governing Body or National Squad Coach confirming involvement at national level

 - Photograph – emailed to firstname.lastname@example.org

-If you would like to apply for the scheme please complete the Fans Application Form vJan17 and return it to the address given with all the required evidence requested.
+If you would like to apply for the scheme please complete the Application Form 2018 and return it to the address given with all the required evidence requested.
 Individuals must reapply for the FANS scheme every 12 months.